 Overview of QuickBooks Online and Desktop

-Both versions of the software offer essential accounting features such as tax-compliant reporting, expense tracking, and cash flow management.
+Both versions of the software offer essential accounting features such tax-compliant reporting, expense tracking, and cash flow management.
 However, there are a few key differences in functionalities:

 QuickBooks Online (QBO)